Garrydagr8/Paypal_Midterm_Assignment/README.md

 MidTerm Assignment for PayPal VAP course in VIT Chennai

 # Dependencies
-npm install express
+- npm install express
-npm install body-parser
+- npm install body-parser
-npm install pug
+- npm install pug
-npm install node-fetch
+- npm install node-fetch
-npm install nodemon
+- npm install nodemon

 # Usage
-nodemon midterm-assignment.js
+- nodemon midterm-assignment.js
+- open in browser https://localhost:8080/home to start the app
+- the login button will popup a login screen
+- enter any credentials to login
+- add courses according to wish
+- click on courses to add them (tick mark will come)
+- click on x to delete courses

 # About